CHEMeDATA/CHEMeDATA.github.io/README.md

 - the supplementary material of reaserach articles (usally pdf) associated with the main article on Journal publisher's web sites)

-## How to generate good chemical data
+## How to generate good chemical data?

 Requirement|type of data
 ----|-----